-This is planned in line with the Gatsby Benchmarks and DfE Careers Guidance Statutory guidance (2018).
+This is planned in line with the Gatsby Benchmarks and the DfE document Careers Guidance and Access for Education and Training Providers (2023).

-Aim
+2. Aim

-Our aim is to help learners, through careers and work-related activities and interventions, to be able to:
+Our aim is to help learners, through careers and work-related activities and interventions, to be able to;

-- Understand and make informed decisions on all options - Develop their understanding of themselves in relation to future learning and employment opportunities; - Learn and experience careers and the world of work; - Have frequent encounters with employers or providers of training. - Be empowered to plan and manage their own futures. - Develop their career management and employability skills.
+- Understand and make informed decisions on all options; - Develop their understanding of themselves in relation to future learning and employment opportunities; - Learn and experience careers and the world of work; - Have frequent encounters with employers or providers of training; - Be empowered to plan and manage their own futures; - Develop their career management and employability skills.

-Commitment
+3. Commitment